danielWende/lexer/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify it according to your needs.

-## Acknowledgements

-The lexer app is inspired by the principles of lexical analysis and tokenization.
-It builds upon the foundational concepts of programming language design and parsing.

-## Contact

-If you have any questions, suggestions, or issues, please contact [your-email@example.com](mailto:your-email@example.com).